Barry Callebaut’s Position On ESG

-To reach our target of 100% sustainable ingredients by 2025, we continue with the implementation of our sustainable sourcing programs across all ingredients
+To reach our target of 100% certified or verified cocoa and other ingredients by 2030, we continue with the implementation of our sustainable sourcing programs across all ingredients.

 Our traceability map shows the location of cooperatives and buying stations we are directly sourcing our cocoa from.
 By publicly sharing this information, we are contributing to transparency and traceability in our cocoa supply chain.

 Barry Callebaut partners with our vanilla supplier Prova to address the issues impacting vanilla farmers in Madagascar, specifically poverty, by making farmers more resilient with diversified income sources and improved productivity and quality.

 Barry Callebaut has established a dedicated whistleblowing platform should any Barry Callebaut employee witness behavior suspected to not be in accordance with the Group's Code of Conduct.